mitranim/jisp/readme.md

 ## Installation and Usage

 Get [Node.js](http://nodejs.org).
-This will give you the local node runtime and the npm package manager.
-Install jisp from npm:
+This will give you the local `node` runtime and the `npm` package manager.
+Install jisp with `npm`:

     $ npm install -g jisp

-Alternatively, download the source, run npm install to get the dependencies, and use ./bin/jisp and ./jisp/jisp.js as entry points.
+Alternatively, download the source, run `npm install` to get the dependencies, and use `./bin/jisp` and `./jisp/jisp.js` as entry points.

 Require in Node, registering the file extension: